In this post

 In keeping with the general tone of the clock it was designed to keep, the Garmin 225 still maintains two data displays that can be customized with up to three data per display.
 This means you can choose to see one, two or three different values on the display.
 The fewer values you show, the larger the display will look (I mean for those of you who see less than a plaster cat).

-In the "old" 220 we had a screen that could be turned on or off, which showed the heart rate and which zone of the heart rate we were in, depending on how you had previously configured it.
-This last data was indicated in a value with decimals, which, without being complicated to understand, did not offer a very logical representation either.
-Garmin still maintains this screen, but has also added a much more aesthetic one, in which we still have the absolute value of the heart rate, but it is located within a dial that represents which zone we are in and how much we are pushing the machine.
-Think of this screen as the rev counter of your car (with the difference that you only have one gear).
+In the "old" 220 we had a screen that could be turned on or off, which showed the heart rate and in which HR zone we were, depending on how you had previously configured it.
+The latter data was indicated in a value with decimals, which without being complicated to understand, did not offer a very logical representation either.
+Garmin continues to maintain this display, but has also added a much more aesthetic one, in which we still have the absolute heart rate value, but it is placed inside a dial that represents what zone we are in and how hard we are pushing the machine.
+Think of this display as your car's rev counter (with the difference that you only have one gear).

 Other configurations are also available:

 - Auto LapAuto lap: You can turn the auto lap on or off (i.e. have a lap marked automatically), as well as the distance you want it to be marked.
 And regardless of how you set it up, if you press the lap button at any time during your workout or race you will mark a lap manually.